klakathy/mini-web-site-for-online-selling/README.md

-# mini-web-site-for-online-selling
+# Online selling website
-*For online market website construction*
+*A online-selling platform for second-hand items for students based on PHP and MySQL.*
 ![add icon/screenshot](images/logo1.jpg)
 <br/><br/>